Finally. Lionel Messi leads Argentina over France to win a World Cup championship.

 Of course that score wouldn't hold.
 A handling call inside the Argentine box led to another penalty kick attempt for France.
 And of course it would be Mbappé.
 And of course he scored in the 118th minute.
 A hat trick for the young French star.
 3-3.

 Both sides battled in the waning minutes.
-But it would come down to a penalty kick shootout to end what will likely go down as the biggest World Cup final in history.
+But it would come down to a penalty kick shootout to end what will likely go down as the best World Cup final in history.

 Argentina got the early advantage.
 After penalty kicks scored by Mbappé and Messi, the Argentina keeper stopped the attempt by France's Kingsley Coman.
 Then, Aurélien Tchouaméni missed his attempt.
 It came down to Argentina's Gonzalo Montiel who scored the winning penalty kick.
 Tears and hugs and smiles for Messi and all of Argentina, really.